Categories

 It is a simple step, but many don’t know about it.

-5- Do you know the ways of Protecting the Books and the Sheets?
+5- Do you know the ways of protecting the Books and the Sheets?

 Protection is key, and if you don’t know how to protect the files, it will not go down well with the interviewer.